cyberthreatgurl/GmailJobTracker/markdown/PUBLIC_REPOSITORY_SETUP.md

 ---

-### Phase 3: Create Protected Environments
+### Phase 3: Create Protected Environments (Optional - Public Repos Only)

-Environments add an extra security layer by requiring approval before deployments.
+**⚠️ Important:** Environment protection rules (required reviewers) are only available for:
+- Public repositories (all GitHub accounts)
+- Private repositories on GitHub Pro/Team/Enterprise

+**If your repo is currently private on a free account:** Skip to Phase 6 and make it public first, then return here to configure environments.

 #### 3.1 Create Production Environment

 1. Go to **Repository Settings** → **Environments**
 2. Click **New environment**
-3. Name it `production`
+3. Name it `production` and click **Configure environment**
-4. Click **Configure environment**
+   - This automatically opens the environment configuration page

+#### 3.2 Configure Deployment Branches (Available Now)

+**Deployment Branches:**
+1. Under "Deployment branches and tags", click dropdown
+2. Select **Selected branches and tags**
+3. Click **Add deployment branch or tag rule**
+4. Enter pattern: `main` (or `refs/heads/main`)
+5. Click **Add rule**
+6. This prevents deployments from forks or unauthorized branches

-#### 3.2 Configure Environment Protection Rules
+#### 3.3 Configure Environment Protection Rules (Only After Going Public)

+**After making repository public**, you'll see a new section called "Deployment protection rules":

 **Required Reviewers:**
 1. Under "Deployment protection rules", enable **Required reviewers**
 2. Add your GitHub username and any trusted collaborators
 3. Set "Wait timer" to 0 minutes (or add delay if desired)

-**Deployment Branches:**
-1. Under "Deployment branches", select **Selected branches**
-2. Add rule for `main` branch only
-3. This prevents deployments from forks or unauthorized branches
+**Note:** This section will NOT appear until the repository is public (on free accounts).

 #### 3.3 Add Environment Secrets